Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this guide.

 I found this pizza slice shaped rock in the backyard and of course I couldn't resist.
 I brought it in, I cleaned it, and wrote a pizza crust recipe on it.
 I put clear tape over the top and now I have a recipe that won't blow away.
 It will be cute to put in a little basket with some more recipes as soon as I find more unusual rocks, such as a perfectly round one for pancakes.
-I didn't spray clear coat on there because it smears the Sharpie pen.

 I love being creative.
 This is an early Christmas present for me.
 I will get a small basket at the dollar store and waterproof the bottom for the kitchen somehow, then keep them there.